Mean, Median and Mode in Plain English

 Why the Government Reports Median Household Income

-The U.S. Census Bureau's Current Population Survey reports median household income — not mean.
+The U.S. Census Bureau reports median household income — not mean.
 In 2023, U.S. median household income was approximately $77,000.
-The mean would have been notably higher because a small percentage of ultra-high earners (hedge fund managers, tech executives, inherited wealth holders) pull the mean upward dramatically.
-If policymakers used the mean to design income support programs, they would systematically underserve the majority of households whose income sits well below the mean.
+The mean would have been notably higher because a small percentage of ultra-high earners pull the mean upward dramatically.
+If policymakers used the mean, they would systematically underserve the majority of households.
 The median tells you what a household at the 50th percentile actually earns.
+This is also why the percentile framework is so closely linked to median reporting.

 Mean Scores in Standardized Tests

-When exam scores follow a roughly normal distribution — as they often do for well-designed standardized tests — the mean, median, and mode are close to equal, and the mean is the preferred summary because it enables standard deviation, confidence intervals, and t-tests.
-The National Center for Education Statistics (NCES) reports mean scale scores for the National Assessment of Educational Progress (NAEP).
-However, when a test is very easy or very hard, scores skew — and the median becomes a more reliable indicator of typical performance.
-A class where most students scored 90–95 but three students scored 20 has a mean dragged down to, say, 80 — a number no student actually represents.
+When exam scores follow a roughly normal distribution, the mean is preferred because it enables standard deviation, confidence intervals, and t-tests.
+The National Center for Education Statistics (NCES) reports mean scale scores for the NAEP.
+However, when a test is very easy or hard, scores skew — and the median becomes more reliable.
+Understanding which to use is part of understanding statistical interpretation.

 Mode Drives Product Restocking

 A shoe retailer sells sizes 6 through 13.
-The mean shoe size sold in a week might calculate to 9.3 — a size that does not exist in whole number form.
-The median might be 9.
-But the mode — say, size 10 — is what the buyer uses to decide how many units of each size to restock.
-No matter how mathematically elegant the mean is, you cannot order 9.3 shoes.
-In fashion, food service, and manufacturing, mode directly drives operational decisions: the most common clothing size, most frequently ordered dish, most commonly produced component dimension.
-Mean and median cannot substitute for mode in these contexts.
+The mean shoe size sold might be 9.3 — a size that does not exist.
+The mode — say, size 10 — is what the buyer uses to decide how many units of each size to restock.
+In fashion, food service, and manufacturing, mode directly drives operational decisions.
+For business-specific applications of statistics, see the business statistics blog and the customer segmentation article.

 Why Medical Studies Use Median Survival

-In clinical oncology research, survival time after treatment follows a highly right-skewed distribution.
-A few patients survive many decades; most patients have shorter survival windows.
-Using the mean survival time would make a treatment appear more effective than it is for the typical patient.
-Oncologists and journal editors specifically require median survival time for this reason.
-The National Cancer Institute documents this convention in clinical trial reporting standards.
-A treatment with median survival of 18 months tells patients far more about their likely experience than a mean of 24 months pulled up by a handful of exceptional long-term survivors.
+In clinical oncology, survival time is highly right-skewed.
+A few patients survive many decades; most have shorter windows.
+Using the mean would make a treatment appear more effective than it is for the typical patient.
+Oncologists specifically require median survival time — a standard the National Cancer Institute documents in clinical trial reporting.
+For more on clinical applications, see the hypothesis testing in clinical trials guide.

 Median Home Price as the Standard

-The National Association of Realtors and most real estate market reports publish median home prices, not mean prices.
-One $20 million luxury property sale in a neighborhood of $350,000 homes raises the mean price substantially while the median barely moves.
-Homebuyers, sellers, and mortgage lenders are best served by the median because it accurately describes what a typical transaction in that market looks like.
-The same logic applies to commercial real estate, rent prices, and land valuations globally.
+The National Association of Realtors publishes median home prices, not mean prices.
+One $20 million luxury property in a neighborhood of $350,000 homes raises the mean substantially while the median barely moves.
+Homebuyers, sellers, and mortgage lenders are best served by the median.
+The same logic applies to rent prices globally — always check which measure is reported.

 Interactive Mean, Median & Mode Calculator

 Enter your dataset below and the calculator will compute all three measures instantly with a step-by-step breakdown.
-For a dedicated calculator with additional statistics, see the full mean/median/mode calculator and the complete descriptive statistics calculator.
+For a dedicated calculator with additional statistics (variance, standard deviation, quartiles), see the full mean/median/mode calculator and the descriptive statistics calculator.

 🧮 Mean, Median & Mode Calculator